Ireland's Economy Set to Outperform Europe in 2026 Despite Housing and Infrastructure Pressures

 Why It Matters

 Ireland's economic strength is a double-edged sword.
 While strong growth and employment are welcome, the high cost of living β with notable inflation in groceries and housing β is eroding quality of life for many residents.
-The country's reliance on a small number of multinational sectors for a large portion of its tax revenue also represents a structural vulnerability, particularly as global trade tensions and US tax policy evolve.
+The country's reliance on a small number of multinational sectors for a large portion of its tax revenue represents a structural vulnerability, particularly as global trade tensions and US tax policy evolve.
+Any change in the fortunes of those key multinationals, or in global tax regulations, could have a substantial impact on Ireland's fiscal position and its ability to fund public services.
+The housing crisis, if left unresolved, risks undermining Ireland's attractiveness as a destination for both international talent and domestic investment.

 What's Next